ScottKirvan/ScottKirvan.github.io/_posts/2021-03-30-github_intro.md

 ### [Unreal-Visual-Pinball](https://github.com/ScottKirvan/Unreal-Visual-Pinball)
 This is the Unreal Plugin project.
-It currently focuses just on the interface between Unreal and the PinMAME APIs but I think this should be fleshed out into a larger virtual pinball toolkit with Plugin Blueprint, mesh, and material content to help out with implementing things like [DMD](https://en.wikipedia.org/wiki/Glossary_of_pinball_terms#D)s, LED
+It currently focuses just on the interface between Unreal and the PinMAME APIs but I think this could be fleshed out into a larger virtual pinball toolkit with Plugin Blueprint, mesh, and material content to help out with implementing things like [DMD](https://en.wikipedia.org/wiki/Glossary_of_pinball_terms#D)s, LED